-Comment: EarthIustice indicated that EPA's decision not to impose BART on Corette violates the statutory requirements for BART and is not supported by the facts.
+Comment: EarthJustice indicated that EPA's decision not to impose BART on Corette violates the statutory requirements for BART and is not supported by the facts.
 EarthJustice stated that EPA engaged in the same kind of non-BART result oriented process for Corette as it did for Colstrip.
 They asserted that EPA's approach is no more legitimate or compliant with the haze requirements in the case of Corette.
-Based on their own BART analyses, they determined that BART for Corette is installation of a dry scrubber and baghouse for the control of SO2 and PM emissions, and SCR+SOFA for NO_X.
+Based on their own BART analyses, they determined that BART for Corette is installation of a dry scrubber and baghouse for the control of SO2 and PM emissions, and SCR+SOFA for NO_X actually are and thereby makes BART alternatives look less cost-effective than they actually are.